 More Step By Step Guidance

-As I mentioned before, I go through all of the steps to getting your blog up and running in a step by step way in my Ten Free Videos For Becoming A Blogger.
+As I mentioned before, I go through all of the steps to getting your blog up and running in a step by step way in my Free Videos.
 Sometimes reading a bunch of text with all these technical details can be confusing, but watching along as someone else SHOWS YOU the steps makes it much easier.

 So, do you already have a blog?
 If so, let me know where you blog can be found and what it’s about.
 If you don’t have a blog, let me know what you think you’d enjoy blogging about.
 You can do so in the comments below.